-- the evidence reviews addressed the areas that had been identified during development as needing specific attention with regard to equality issues - the Standing Committee has considered these areas in their discussions.
+- the evidence reviews addressed the areas that had been identified after scoping as needing specific attention with regard to equality issues (this also applies to consensus work within or outside the GDG) - the GDG has considered these areas in their discussions.

-Note: some issues of language may correlate with ethnicity; and some communication issues may correlate with disability
+Note: some issues of language may correlate with ethnicity; and some communication issues may correlate with disability in practice for a specific group to access a test or intervention?